 What is an easement?

 You have certain expectations as a new homeowner.
 Chief among them: that the property is yours and yours alone to use.
 But that’s not always the case.
-There are some scenarios where other parties may have the right to access, pass through or even alter your property.
+If you know what an easement is, you might wish that you didn't.
+There are 6 main types of easements, each of which grants property access to someone who has no ownership interest in your home.

-We’re talking about easements, and they can create a lot of headaches for new homeowners if you’re not prepared to deal with them.
+If it sounds like they can create a lot of headaches for new homeowners, you're right.
 When buying a house, be sure to scrutinize any easements on the books and decide how they might impact your day-to-day life in your new home.
 You can save yourself a lot of grief by reading up on these legal agreements beforehand and knowing what you’re getting into when you purchase property with easements.

 What is an easement in real estate?